S3-working-group/s3-practical-guide/src/effective-meetings/artful-participation.md

 ### Artful Participation: Self-Assessment

 * How will I support myself and others in participating more artfully?
-* Where are my interactions with others not particularly helpful or effective?
+* Where are my interactions with others unhelpful or ineffective?
-* Which are the agreements I find hard to keep or contribute to?
-What can I do to change that?
+* Which agreements do I find hard to keep or contribute to?
+What can I do to address this?
-* What are skills that would support me in artful participation?
+* What are skills that would support me to participate more artfully?
 * What would artful participation mean in relation to...
     * ... my daily activities
     * ...collaboration and interaction with others?